sfc-gh-damurphy/Snowflake_Intelligence/README.md

 Internally helpful setup requirements:

-- **Knowledge prerequisites:** List required skills or prior knowledge.
+- **Knowledge prerequisites:** A basic understanding of LLMs and how you can utilize them.
+Basic Snowflake knowledge to move around the product as needed.
-- **Account and entitlement checks:** Necessary roles/users, network policies, external functions.
+- **Account and entitlement checks:** This is listed in the [lab directions](/lab_instructions/readme.md)
-- **Hardware/software:** Supported browsers, recommended accounts, required Python packages.
+- **Hardware/software:** All browsers, AWS accounts recommended due to the LLM availability

----

-## 🔖 Placeholder & Naming Conventions

-Clearly define naming conventions:

-- Databases/schemas/tables: `PROJ_DEMO_<your initials>_HOL`
-- Model versions: `COLLEGE_AI_HOL_<MODEL_NAME>_v1`
-- Secrets management: Safely store credentials and API keys (never commit to GitHub).

 ---